fhnw-ivy/fhnw-ds-cde1-wettermonitor/README.md

 Documentation on how to change or reconnect the Wi-Fi on the Raspberry Pi can be found [here](https://www.raspberrypi.com/documentation/computers/configuration.html#configuring-networking).

 ### Can I use the weather monitor in fullscreen mode?
-Yes, the weather monitor can be used in fullscreen mode.
-To use the weather monitor in fullscreen mode, press `F11` on the keyboard.
+Yes, the weather monitor is per default started in fullscreen mode.
+In case the browser in which the weather monitor is running is not in fullscreen mode, press `F11` on the keyboard.

 Alternatively, you can use the Chromium browser menu to switch to fullscreen mode.
 Documentation on how to switch the Chromium browser to fullscreen mode can be found [here](https://techcult.com/how-to-go-full-screen-in-google-chrome/) (Same procedure for Chromium browser).

 To leave the fullscreen mode without a keyboard, long press in the top center of the screen.
-A close symbol will appear in the top center of the screen.
+A close symbol will appear.
 Click on the close symbol to leave the fullscreen mode.

 ### How can I restart the weather monitor?
 To restart the weather monitor, simply use the following command: